Portable Rock Art / Figure Stones - America's (almost) Invisible Prehistory

 Google Earth View of Site from South

 This material is presented for consideration by anyone with an interest in the early habitation of North America, describing artifacts first recognized and recorded in 1987 at an unglaciated hilltop site in southeastern Ohio, and first published in 2003.
 These are compared with remarkably similar artifacts from locations in other parts of the world.
-Twenty years ago, writing on this website this author was the first to propose that, for whatever reason, when modifying lithic material for use as tools our distant human (and quite possibly protohuman) predecessors often incorporated not only utility but also simple but quite recognizable zoomorphic and/or anthropomorphic imagery into their rocks.
+Twenty years ago, writing on this website this author was apparently the first to propose that, for whatever reason, when modifying lithic material for use as tools our distant human (and quite possibly protohuman) predecessors often routinely incorporated not only utility but also simple and quite recognizable zoomorphic and/or anthropomorphic imagery into their rocks.
+(Heresy, of course, a burning-at- stake hazard, but consider the evidence...)

 At Archaeological Site #33GU218, a Bird-Form Gouge, Digging Tool, Whatever